mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 	<img src="img/Step3_DetectionParameters.PNG" width = 40%>
 </p>

 3. a.
 Check the Ask for ROIs box if you have not drawn them previously, and click OK.
 Draw and add a single ROI per image to the ROI manager.
 Note that this step can take time depending on the complexity and/or number of ROIs to draw, so plan accordingly.
 The macro will open each MIP in turn for you to draw a ROI, and if no ROI is drawn the corresponding image will be skipped during the analysis.
-Once allr ROIs are drawn, let the computer work (it could take several days depending on the number and size of your images!).
+Once all ROIs are drawn, let the computer work (it could take several days depending on the number and size of your images!).

 	b.
 If you are redoing this analysis and wish to keep ROIs that you have previously drawn, uncheck Ask for ROIs before clicking OK.
 The script will retrieve ROIs stored in the Results folder, and any image that does not have a matching ROI will be ignored (useful if you want to later re-analyze only a subset of images!).